 Continuing Requirements.
-The Code contains certain requirements that must be satisfied subsequent to the Date of Issue in order to maintain the federal tax treatment described in "Legal and Tax Information-Tax Matters-General," including requirements relating to application of the proceeds of the Bonds, use of facilities financed with such proceeds, limitations on income derived from the investment of gross proceeds (as defined in Section 148 of the Code) of the Bonds, and rebate to the United States Treasury of certain investment earnings on such gross proceeds.
+The Code contains certain requirements that must be satisfied subsequent to the Date of Issue in order to maintain the federal tax treatment described in "Legal and Tax Information-Tax Matters-General," including requirements relating to application of the proceeds of the Bonds, use of facilities refinanced with such proceeds, limitations on income derived from the investment of gross proceeds (as defined in Section 148 of the Code) of the Bonds, and rebate to the United States Treasury of certain investment earnings on such gross proceeds.
 The County has covenanted to comply with these requirements to the extent applicable, and Bond Counsel's opinion with respect to the Bonds described in "Legal and Tax Information-Tax Matters-General" assumes such compliance.
-However, if the County should fail to comply with such requirements, interest on the Bonds could become includable in gross income for federal income tax purposes and could be treated as an item of tax preference for purposes of determining the federal alternative minimum tax imposed on individuals, in each case, retroactively to the Date of Issue.
+However, if the County should fail to comply with such requirements, interest on the Bonds (including any original issue discount properly allocable to an owner thereof) could become includable in gross income for federal income tax purposes and could be treated as an item of tax preference for purposes of determining the federal alternative minimum tax imposed on individuals, in each case, retroactively to the Date of Issue.
 Bond Counsel does not undertake to monitor the County's compliance with such requirements.